Patient History: Reglan Exposure and Tardive Dyskinesia Onset

 What is the link between Reglan and Tardive Dyskinesia?

-Reglan (metoclopramide) is a dopamine D2-receptor blocking agent that can cause tardive dyskinesia (TD), a potentially irreversible movement disorder.
-The FDA has issued a boxed warning stating that metoclopramide can cause TD, and the risk increases with longer treatment duration and higher cumulative doses (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
+Reglan (metoclopramide) is a dopamine D2-receptor blocker that can cause tardive dyskinesia (TD), a potentially irreversible movement disorder.
+The FDA has issued a boxed warning about this risk, which increases with longer treatment duration and higher cumulative dosage (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).

 Can Tardive Dyskinesia occur after short-term use of Reglan?

-Yes, although TD is often associated with longer-term use, cases have been reported after a single dose.
-A case report describes a patient who developed dyskinetic movements after intraoperative administration of metoclopramide (https://pubmed.ncbi.nlm.nih.gov/34712535/).
-Older age and other risk factors may increase susceptibility.
+Yes, cases have been reported after a single dose of metoclopramide.
+For example, a postoperative patient developed dyskinetic movements after intraoperative administration (https://pubmed.ncbi.nlm.nih.gov/34712535/).
+However, risk is higher with prolonged use.

 Does submitting information create an attorney-client relationship?